Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Introduction.

-{\bf Identical machines, special processing time distributions:} Restricting attention to non-preemptive policies, when all machines are identical, perhaps the most natural algorithm is Weighted Shortest Expected Processing Time (WSEPT) first.
+{\bf Identical machines, special processing time distributions.} Restricting attention to non-preemptive policies, when all machines are identical, perhaps the most natural algorithm is Weighted Shortest Expected Processing Time (WSEPT) first.
 When a machine is free, WSEPT always assigns the job to be processed that has the maximum ratio of weight over expected size.
 When all jobs have unit weight, this algorithm boils down to the SEPT algorithm that greedily schedules jobs with the smallest expected size.
-When there is a single machine, WSEPT is optimal~\cite{Rothkopf66}.
-In the case where job sizes are deterministic and arrive at the same time, SEPT is optimal~\cite{Horn73}.
-In the identical machines setting, SEPT is optimal if job sizes are exponentially distributed \cite{bruno_downey_fred81,wp80}, or more generally, are stochastically comparable in pairs~\cite{wvw86}.
+When there is a single machine and all jobs arrive at the same time, WSEPT is optimal~\cite{Rothkopf66}.
+For multiple machines with equal weights for all jobs, if the job sizes are deterministic and arrive at the same time, SEPT is optimal~\cite{Horn73}.
+For multiple identical machines with equal weights for all jobs, SEPT is optimal if job sizes are exponentially distributed \cite{bruno_downey_fred81,wp80}, or more generally, are stochastically comparable in pairs~\cite{wvw86}.
 Some extensions of these optimality results to the problem with weights exist as well \cite{ka87}.
 For more general distributions, simple solutions fail \cite{uetz03}, and our knowledge of optimal scheduling policies is limited.